Xiaotian Li, Di Liu, and Siyan Xie

 A Woodcut Workshop held in Guangzhou, 2021.
 Courtesy Reading Room.

 Reading Room is an independent research and publishing project founded in 2019 by Xiaotian Li, Di Liu and Siyan Xie.
-Setting out from an active network of art collectives and cultural commons in Southern China and Southeast Asia, their main interests include alternative economy, social practices, family and children’s life, and gender issues.
-Since 2021, Reading Room has been collaborating with lumbung artist BOLOHO on the documenta fifteen project BOLOHOPE, as well as contributing to the lumbung network of artists and publishers.
+Grounded in an active network of artists, writers, scholars, artist collectives and cultural commons in South China and Southeast Asia, they work across social practices, modern and contemporary art histories, future imaginaries, and gender issues.
+Between 2021 and 2022, Reading Room collaborated on the documenta fifteen project BOLOHOPE and has since contributed to the network of Lumbung artists and Lumbung publishers.

 Xiaotian Li is a curator, artist, writer and researcher based in Guangzhou and Yangjiang.
 She joined Huangbian Station Contemporary Art Research Center (HB Station) as a researcher in 2012, worked at CANTONBON and Video Bureau from 2014 to 2016, and worked as a curator at HB Station from 2016 to 2021.
-Recently she has been one of the curators for the following exhibitions: ‘Tsk-Tsk In The Streets’ at Times Museum in 2021, an exhibition on artistic practices and self-organisation in and around Yangjiang from the 1990s to the beginning of the millennium; ‘Empowerment’ at Kunstmuseum Wolfsburg, Germany in 2022, which offers a global overview of art and feminisms of the twenty-first century with around 100 artistic positions from fifty countries; and a series of exhibitions funded by Goethe-Institut between the collective and art space Synnika in Frankfurt and art spaces in Guangzhou.
-Li’s research and curatorial work is mainly motivated by care and curiosity.
+Recently she was one of the curators of the following exhibitions: ’Tsk-Tsk In The Streets’ at Times Museum in 2021, an exhibition on artistic practices and self-organisation in and around Yangjiang from the 1990s to the beginning of the millennium; ‘Empowerment’ at Kunstmuseum Wolfsburg, Germany in 2022, which offers a global overview of art and feminisms of the twenty-first century with around 100 artistic positions from fifty countries; and a series of exhibitions between the collective and art space Synnika in Frankfurt and art spaces in Guangzhou, funded by the Goethe Institute.
+Li’s research and curatorial work is primarily motivated by care and curiosity.

 Reading Room team.
 Courtesy Reading Room.